Last Updated on

 This substage covers the time frame from 1-4 months.
 During this phase, a child learns to coordinate sensation with new schemas.
 According to Piaget, at first, infants are interested in their own bodies and activities they perform using their body parts repeatedly.
 For example, many infants like to put their hands, or feet in their mouth, or make loud noises such as ‘mamamamama’, or ‘bababaababa’, etc. All these activities are pleasure-driven.
 They keep repeating these activities because they love doing them.

 3. Secondary Circular Reactions

-During this phase, which kicks in around the 4th month and lasts up to the 8th month, infants start to take an interest in their surroundings, mostly objects in their surroundings.
+During this phase, which kicks in around the 4th month and lasts up to the 8th month, infants start to take an interest in their surroundings.
 Typical gestures infants engage in at this time include moving the toys or other objects with their hands or other body parts, or splashing water when you give them a bath.